OpenSuSE Man Pages

 It is not possible to block SIGKILL or SIGSTOP; specifying these sig-

-nals in mask, has no effect on the process's signal mask.
+nals in mask, has no effect on the thread's signal mask.

 RETURN VALUE